 PANORAMA is the first phase 3 anti–VEGF trial specifically designed to study patients with moderately severe to severe NPDR without DME

-PANORAMA Efficacy Outcomes at 24 and 52 Weeks (primary endpoints) and 100 Weeks (prespecified exploratory endpoint*): Proportion of Patients Achieving a ≥2–Step Improvement in ETDRS–DRSS* Score From Baseline1,†
+PANORAMA Efficacy Outcomes at 24 and 52 Weeks (primary endpoints) and 100 Weeks (prespecified exploratory endpoint*): Proportion of Patients Achieving a ≥2-Step Improvement in ETDRS-DRSS† Score From Baseline1,2,‡

-PANORAMA study design: Multicenter, double–masked, controlled study in which patients with moderately severe to severe nonproliferative DR (ETDRS–DRSS: 47 or 53) without central–involved DME (CI–DME) (N=402; age range: 25–85 years, with a mean of 56 years) were randomly assigned in a 1:1:1 ratio to 1 of 3 dosing regimens: 1) 3 initial monthly EYLEA 2 mg injections followed by one injection after 8 weeks and then one injection every 16 weeks; 2) 5 monthly EYLEA 2 mg injections followed by one injection every 8 weeks; and 3) sham treatment.
-Protocol–specified visits occurred every 28±7 days for the first 5 visits, then every 8 weeks (56±7 days).
+PANORAMA study design: Multicenter, double-masked, controlled clinical study in which patients with moderately severe to severe NPDR (ETDRS-DRSS: 47 or 53) without central-involved DME (CI-DME) (N=402; age range: 25-85 years, with a mean of 56 years) were randomized to receive 1 of 2 EYLEA dosing regimens or sham.
+Protocol-specified visits occurred every 28±7 days for the first 5 visits, then every 8 weeks (56±7 days).
 Between week 52 and week 96, patients randomized to one of the EYLEA arms received a different dosing regimen.

-The primary efficacy endpoint was the proportion of patients who improved by ≥2 steps on the ETDRS–DRSS from baseline to week 24 in the combined EYLEA groups vs sham and at week 52 in the EYLEA groups individually vs sham.
-A secondary endpoint was the proportion of patients developing the composite endpoint of proliferative DR or anterior segment neovascularization, or development of CI-DME; and composite endpoint of PDR or ASNV or CI-DME through week 52.
-An additional prespecified exploratory endpoint was a ≥2–step worsening on the ETDRS–DRSS score through week 52.
+The primary efficacy endpoint was the proportion of patients who improved by ≥2 steps on the ETDRS-DRSS from baseline to week 24 in the combined EYLEA groups vs sham and at week 52 in the EYLEA groups individually vs sham.
+Secondary endpoints included proportion of patients developing proliferative DR (PDR) or anterior segment neovascularization (ASNV); development of CI-DME; and composite endpoint of PDR or ASNV or CI-DME through week 52.
+All endpoints at week 100 were prespecified exploratory.

 In both studies, efficacy endpoints included the mean change from baseline in best-corrected visual acuity, as measured by ETDRS letter score, at 52 weeks (primary endpoint) and 100 weeks (secondary endpoint).
 The percentage of patients with a ≥2-step improvement on the ETDRS-DRSS (an established grading scale for measuring the severity of DR) from baseline at 100 weeks was 38%, 38%, and 16% in VISTA and 32%, 28%, and 7% in VIVID with EYLEA 2 mg every 8 weeks after 5 initial monthly doses, EYLEA 2 mg every 4 weeks, and control, respectively (secondary endpoint).